jedcn/talk-learning-with-rspec/README.md

 ## Jasmine and JavaScript

-What if your not a Rubyist?
+What if you're not a Rubyist?
 No problem.
 These concepts apply to any language that has something similar to RSpec or even TestUnit.

 Jasmine's [main page](http://pivotal.github.com/jasmine/) introduces Jasmine